bytefish/bytefish.de/blog/using_a_requireassertion_policy_to_authorize_odata_requests.md

 ## The Problem

-The `ODataAuthorization` library is a mix of `AuthorizationHandler`, `AuthorizationFilter`, `AuthorizationRequirements`... put simply: It feels like it is accidentally working and it doesn't feel well-integrated into the ASP.NET Core Authorization pipeline.
+The library is a mix of `AuthorizationHandler`, `AuthorizationFilter`, `AuthorizationRequirement` and so on... to put it simply: It works *somehow*, but I don't understand the code.
+That's a problem, because I am the maintainer.

+This needs to be fixed.

 ## The Solution